The Eco Chapter

 -Thich Nhat Hanh

 Language plays a big role in how we and others perceive the world.
+What if all this confusion and helplessness could be rewritten into accessible, actionable knowledge?

 Imagine if we stopped calling Earth earth, and called her Mother Earth instead?
 Imagine if we didn’t call minerals, coal, fossil fuels, and wood resources, and called them gifts instead.